 This document was approved by the Faculty Senate on October 26, 2011.

-Once graduate, pharmacy and law students have filed an application for graduation and are certified to meet the requirements of graduation by the College office, the Office of Student Records may post the degree dated the 15th of the following month.
-(Pharmacy students cannot graduate prior to the established graduation date in May).
+Once graduate, pharmacy and law students have filed an application for graduation and are certified to meet the requirements of graduation by the College office, the Office of Student Records will post the degree dated the 15th of the following month (pharmacy students cannot graduate prior to the established graduation date in May).

 Graduating students who have attained academic excellence and high scholastic achievement on the basis of cumulative GPA for 60 or more undergraduate hours at Drake University are recognized in the Commencement program with the following honors:

 Students who do not qualify for the above honors but who have attained a 4.00 average in their last 30 credit hours or a 3.80 average or better in their last 60 hours at Drake are graduated Cum Laude.
 A transfer student who does not complete 60 hours at Drake is graduated Cum Laude if he or she has attained a 4.00 average in the last 30 hours or a 3.80 grade point average or better in the last 45 to 59 hours.
 Departmental honors are awarded to a Cum Laude (or higher) graduate who has 18 or more credit hours in his/her major department(s) with a minimum GPA of 3.80.

 The appropriate overall honors designation is recorded on the transcript and diploma of an honors graduate.
 Departmental honors are recorded on the transcript.